|

 What happened to Corey Stuart?

-Apparently the character of Corey never recovered from his burns.
+Apparently the character of Corey never recovered from his burns to return to claim Lassie.
 In reality, Robert Bray had to leave the series.
 He had a worsening alcohol problem and then had an accident related to his alcoholism and had to retire from the show.

 Was Uncle Steve on The New Lassie really supposed to be Timmy?